bunsanweb/bunsanweb/features-from-anatta-engine.md

 In current standards, there are general useful structures such as `EventTarget`, `Streams`, `Blob`, `Proxy`, `Request`,`Response`, etc.
-Features are provided with some of these generic object implementations injected inside.
+Generic objects are provided as is with features injected inside as requested.

 One of the benefits of providing an interface using stardard objects is the ability to easily mix unknown/yet-unborn technologies with existing technologies.